 Born: January 30, 1882 in Hyde Park, New York

 Spouse: Anna Eleanor Roosevelt (m.
 1905-1945)

 Died: April 12, 1945 in Warm Springs, Georgia

 Last Words: “I have a terrific headache.”

-Interment: Franklin D. Roosevelt Presidential Library and Museum, Hyde Park, New York
+Interment: Home of Franklin D. Roosevelt National Historic Site, Hyde Park, New York

 "To you, the people of this country, all of us, the members of the Congress and the members of this Administration owe a profound debt of gratitude.
 Throughout the depression you have been patient.
 You have granted us wide powers, you have encouraged us with a wide-spread approval of our purposes.
 Every ounce of strength and every resource at our command we have devoted to the end of justifying your confidence.
 We are encouraged to believe that a wise and sensible beginning has been made.
 In the present spirit of mutual confidence and mutual encouragement we go forward."

 - Franklin D. Roosevelt